-Biden urges assault weapons ban, as U.S. House Democrats advance gun control bills - NewsBreak
+Biden Urges Assault Weapons Ban, as U.S. House Democrats Advance Gun Control Bills - NewsBreak

-Biden urges assault weapons ban, as U.S. House Democrats advance gun control bills
+Biden Urges Assault Weapons Ban, as U.S. House Democrats Advance Gun Control Bills

-WASHINGTON — President Joe Biden called on Congress to pass gun control legislation in a speech at the White House Thursday evening, following mass shootings in New York, Texas and Oklahoma during the last three weeks.
+President Joe Biden called on Congress to pass gun control legislation in a speech at the White House on Thursday evening, following mass shootings in New York, Texas and Oklahoma during the last three weeks.

 “This isn’t about taking away anyone’s rights.
 This is about protecting children,” Biden said.
 “How much more carnage are we willing to accept?”

-Note: Editor’s Note: This story was updated to include updated information about the Thursday shooting in Wisconsin.